 To be redundant, the cluster interconnect must use two or more independent connections and data paths.
-An independent connection means that the Ethernets do not share any common components.
-An independent data path means that the individual interconnects do not share any part of their route between nodes.
 An example of a redundant cluster interconnects is as follows:

 - Only one port is used for each Ethernet board.
-If more than one port of the same board is used as a cluster interconnect, these ports would be a common point of failure. - Connections to nodes must be independent. - No two interconnects can share the same hub, switch, or routers.
+If more than one port of the same board is used as a cluster interconnect, these ports would be a common point of failure. - Connections to nodes must be independent. - No two cluster interconnects can share the same hub, switch, or routers.